Marc Spector (Marvel Cinematic Universe): Battle of the Gods

 Spector and Grant awaken back in their body, which causes Khonshu to sense their return and bond with them again, healing their body and restoring their powers as Moon Knight and Mr. Knight.
 Layla discovers they can defeat Ammit by binding her to a mortal body.
 As Harrow, Ammit, and their followers begin judging everyone in Cairo, Spector, Grant, Layla as Scarlet Scarab, and Khonshu arrive to engage them in battle.
 Spector and Grant work together in fighting Harrow as they seamlessly switch, until they are overpowered by Harrow.
 Harrow almost kills them, but they experience a sudden blackout and reawaken to see Harrow brutally defeated by a third identity.

 Spector and Layla are able to seal Ammit in Harrow's body, imprisoning her, and Khonshu urges Spector to execute Harrow and Ammit.
 Spector refuses and orders Khonshu to release him and Grant from being his avatar, which he does.
 The pair find themselves in "Dr. Harrow"'s office, where they reject the vision and choose to continue their new life together and wake up in Grant's apartment in London.
 Later, a crippled Harrow is delivered to a limousine before being confronted by Khonshu.
 Khonshu introduces Marc's other identity Jake Lockley, who then shoots Harrow.

 Alternate versions

 Other versions of Spector are depicted in the alternate realities of the MCU multiverse.

 Gamma War

 In an alternate 2024, Spector was recruited by Sam Wilson / Captain America to join him against the Apex Hulk and his gamma spawn army.
 During the battle of New York, he fought alongside Shang-Chi, Monica Rambeau, Bucky Barnes, Nakia, and the Red Guardian using the Mighty Avenger Protocol.
 After getting overpowered, he and the others watched as Bruce Banner turned into the Mega-Hulk to defeat the Apex.

-Zombie apocalypse victim

-In an alternate 2018, Spector fell victim to the zombie plague.
-His mantle of Moon Knight was passed on to Blade.